-number of orders entered correctly total number of orders placed 100
+number of orders entered correctly

 This indicator shows a facility's ability to enter orders correctly into their order processing system, according to established SOPs.
 Errors in order entry leads to the incorrect product or incorrect quantities shipped.
 This could result in stockouts or overstocks that the system would find difficult to correct.